 Made with fresh blueberries and cream, this classic homemade Blueberry Ice Cream is the must-have treat of the summer!
 And, since it’s chock-full of anti-oxidants, you might even say it’s healthy!
 Bonus: just like all the ice cream recipes here, it’s egg-free!

 This Blueberry Ice Cream is my most popular ice cream recipe!
 And for good reason!
 Have you ever seen a more beautiful scoop of ice cream?
-The color is incredible, and the flavor doesn’t disappoint!
+The color is incredible, and the intense flavor doesn’t disappoint!

 It’s one of the very first recipes I posted, but I’m updating the pictures and giving you step-by-step instructions to make it even easier for you!